European insurtech startup Wefox grabs $650 million at $3 billion valuation – TechCrunch

 German startup Wefox has raised a $650 million Series C funding round led by Target Global.
 Following this funding round, the company has reached a post-money valuation of $3 billion.
 Wefox is a digital insurer focused on personal insurance products, such as household insurance, motor insurance and personal liability insurance.

 “It’s much more than we wanted to raise initially.
-It was a very fast process and essentially we were oversubscribed by 4x or so,” co-founder and CEO Julian Teicke (pictured left) told me.
+It was a very fast process and essentially we were oversubscribed by 4x or so,” co-founder and CEO Julian Teicke (pictured right) told me.

 In December 2019, the company reported a $1.65 billion valuation.
 And the company says today’s funding round is one of the largest Series C rounds of all time — and likely the largest Series C round for an insurtech company more specifically.